Slow Cooker Corned Beef And Cabbage + VIDEO

 Corned beef is a tough cut of beef so it needs to cook a little longer than other cuts.
 Every appliance is different.
 How long it takes to cook your corned beef will depend on how your appliance heats and how large or thick your meat is.
 You’ll know the corned beef is done when a knife pierces through the meat easily.

-• To serve, let the beef cool & then slice against the grain.
+To serve this slow cooker corned beef & cabbage, let the beef cool & then slice against the grain.
 Your corned beef may be so tender that it’s falling apart when you take it out the slow cooker.
 If this is the case and you cannot slice it, serve it shredded instead!

 overhead shot of corned beef & cabbage with potatoes, carrots, and onion on a white platter